 Out of business

-With the governmental financial support, a lot of businesses have been temporarily saved with so-called au fond perdu credit money.
+Because of governmental financial support, a lot of businesses have been temporarily saved with so-called au fond perdu credit money.
 The pace of bankruptcies will increase in 2021, especially in the retail and hospitality industry.
-COVID-19 has brought some of these businesses to halt and for others the pandemic has merely accelerated a process that was ignited years ago by online competition, bad decisions.
+COVID-19 has brought some of these businesses to a halt and for others the pandemic has merely accelerated a process that was ignited years ago by online competition and bad decisions.
 Entrepreneurs should be aware that every generation faces a cash crisis when sufficient reserves are in shortage.

 Economically, it will get uglier before it gets better.
-The good news is that ‘yes’, even the pandemic outbreak will be tackled and be brought to halt one day.
+The good news is that ‘yes’, even the pandemic outbreak will be tackled and be brought to a halt one day.
 That is the light at the end of the tunnel.
 But before the rise of brighter days, the virus will continue to slow down the global economy.
-It is not the governments which trouble the economy, rather it is the virus itself!
+It is not the governments, which trouble the economy, rather it is the virus itself!
 It is estimated that during World War I, between 15-22 million people died.
 The Spanish flu of 1918 infected one third of the world population, at that time, and killed between 17-50 million people.
 This is an ultimate reminder of how to behave during a pandemic outbreak.
-The year of 2021, on the other hand, will need to create a herd immunity for 75% of the world population.
-If only few countries will vaccinate their populations, this will not help and create, contrary, a new, more severe outbreak.
-We need the vaccine as public good!
+The year 2021, on the other hand, will need to create herd immunity for 75% of the world population.
+If only a few countries vaccinate their populations, this will not help and could create, to the contrary, a new, more severe outbreak.
+We need the vaccine for public good!

 The years between 1920-1929 were years of cultural renaissance.
-Since the 1920s, we had the automobile, people moved from farmlands to cities, and the cultural life got fully enriched.
+Since the 1920s, we have acquired the automobile, seen people move from farmlands to cities, and cultural life fully enriched.
 I strongly believe that this scenario will repeat itself as of 2023.
 Bars, restaurants, football stadia, concert halls will be full of people again enjoying the new cultural renaissance.
 From social distancing we will go to social sticking together.
-Economies will revamp and innovations will keep on surprising us in a positive sense.
+Economies will revamp and innovations will keep on surprising us in a positive way.

 Globalization went through another phase in 2020.
 We see that emerging markets are sitting in the driver seat now.
-Even with a new US President, the tension between China and USA will not resolve.
+Even with a new US President, the tension between China and the USA will not be resolved.
 The coming years of globalization will be driven by social groups, and not by economic blocs or transnational corporations anymore.
 This means that the pace of social integration will slow down for now.
-Social groups will raise their voices on issues of inequality, diversity, gender imbalances, and the disappearing of middle class.
-The groups will be formed for specific causes and will maybe have a long-term commitment for a cause.
+Social groups will raise their voices on issues of inequality, diversity, gender imbalances, and the disappearing middle class.
+Groups will be formed for specific causes and may have a long-term commitment for a cause.
 As a result, citizens will become louder and more engaged, and yet major economic players will need to learn how to deal with new situation.

 Technology acceleration.
-Working from home, it should not be an option.
+Working from home, it should be allowed.
 In 2020, we all learned or were forced to learn to work from home.
-Also, the biotech and biomedicine, made tremendous technological progress.
+Also, biotech and biomedicine, made tremendous technological progress.
 Digital transformation, which is in reality nothing else than a change process, will bring more unemployment.
-The low skilled jobs will be replaced by robotics, chatbots, etc. And the name to remember, Ms. Katalin Kariko, and you can call her Madame Covid-19 vaccine inventor.
+The low skilled jobs will be replaced by robotics, chatbots, etc. And the name to remember, Ms. Katalin Kariko, you can call her Madame COVID-19 vaccine inventor.
 She immigrated from Hungary to the US.
-Her research has been on the development of in vitro-transcribed mRNA for protein therapies, which allowed to quickly create the Covid-19 vaccine.
+Her research on the development of in vitro-transcribed mRNA for protein therapies, allowed the quick creation the COVID-19 vaccine.
 She will most likely win the Noble Prize for Chemistry in 2021.
 Prof. Uğur Şahin and Özlem Türeci, both will get the Noble Price for Medicine.
 All three of them, are the founders of BNT162b2 vaccine.